LucNaterop/fish-swarms/proposal.md

 - Interaction forces:  Member-member-forces and member-environment-forces

-- Acceleration, velocity and position of agents,
+- Acceleration, velocity and position of agents

 - Cohesiveness: (1/A, where A is the smallest circle around all members of a swarm)

-- Splitting number: amount of independent subgroups.
+- Splitting number: Amount of independent subgroups

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)